sporestudio/web-server/README.md

 ### Install dependencies for the project

-Before deploy the project we have to install the necessary dependencies for our apps, so I'm going to explain how to install dependencies for url shortener app and youtube downloader app.
+Before deploy the project we have to install the necessary dependencies for our apps.

 #### Install url-shortener dependencies